 ARTICLE 1.
 SPOTS OF ENFORCEMENT.
 If there is a foul from the time of the snap until a legal scrimmage kick ends, enforcement is from the previous spot.
-This includes a foul during a run prior to a legal kick, and running into or roughing the kicker (12-2-10).
-If the offensive team commits a foul in its own end zone, it is a safety.
+This includes a foul during a run prior to a legal kick, and a foul by the kicking team during a missed field-goal attempt.